nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-07-31-searching-for-self-organisation/index.md

 ---
+title: Searching for self-organisation
+date: 2013-07-31
+author: MrHinsh
 id: "9741"
-title: "Searching for self-organisation"
-date: "2013-07-31"
-categories:
-  - "people-and-process"
-tags:
-  - "culture"
-  - "development-team"
-  - "improve"
-  - "project-manager"
-  - "self-organisation"
-  - "strategic"
-  - "team"
-  - "teams"
-coverImage: "nakedalm-experts-professional-scrum-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "searching-for-self-organisation"
+slug: searching-for-self-organisation
 aliases:
 - /blog/searching-for-self-organisation
+tags:
+- culture
+- development-team
+- improve
+- project-manager
+- self-organisation
+- strategic
+- team
+- teams
+categories:
+- people-and-process
+coverImage: nakedalm-experts-professional-scrum-1-1.png

 ---

 Many companies have started searching for self-organisation.
 That ideal or nirvana where teams can figure out how to work together effectively with limited or little direction to solve problems.